The award will provide $650,000 over three years, in support of:

 A program report will be required from the principal investigator 30 days prior to the end of the planning period.
 This report should describe the progress of the planning period, announce identified fellows, update the partnership agreement(s) (if necessary), and confirm that the planning period funds were disbursed equally between the research institution and partner public agency or nonprofit organization.

 Annual program reports describe work during the past year and facilitate the Foundation’s grants management activities.
 Grants are assigned for post-award review to a member of the Foundation’s Senior Program Team.
-Team members review program reports in order to: 1) find opportunities to link grantees to other scholars, policymakers, and practitioners working in relevant areas; 2) provide technical assistance, advice, or other resources to support the work; and 3) assist grantees with communication and dissemination efforts.
+Team members review program reports in order to: 1) find opportunities to link grantees to other scholars, policymakers, and practitioners working in relevant areas; 2) provide technical assistance, advice, or other resources to support the work; and 3) assist grantees with communication and engagement efforts.